-Are you experiencing that your valid emails often get marked as spam or even blocked on the recipient's side?
-And are you using external name servers, such as those from Wix, WordPress, or Squarespace, instead of the name server provided by one.com?
-In that case, you can still use one.com's email server to send and receive emails, but it's essential to set up the correct DNS records at the name server's host.
+Are your valid emails often marked as spam or even blocked on the recipient's side?
+If you're using external name servers, e.g. from Wix, WordPress, or Squarespace, instead of the name server provided by one.com, you can still use one.com's email server to send and receive emails.
+However, setting up the correct DNS records at the name server's host is essential.

-This article will help you set up the required records (MX, SPF and DKIM) for your domain to ensure that your legitimate sent emails are prevented from being marked as spam or blocked.
+This guide will help you set up the required records (MX, SPF, and DKIM) for your domain to prevent your legitimate emails from being marked as spam or rejected.

-Note: Eventhough your domain is still hosted with one.com, all DNS settings must now be managed from the DNS settings environment at the host where the name servers are set up.
+Note: Even if your domain is still hosted with one.com, all DNS settings must be managed from the DNS settings environment at the host where the name servers are set up.

 Set the correct MX record

-An MX (Mail Exchange) record is a DNS setting that defines the mail servers responsible for receiving and handling email messages on behalf of a domain.
+An MX (Mail Exchange) record is a DNS setting that defines the mail servers responsible for receiving and handling email messages for a domain.

-When you have changed the name server to another host, you need to point back from the DNS settings there to the correct one.com email server.
+If you use external name servers, you need to update the MX record to point to the correct one.com email server.

 Instructions:

-Only one MX record should be set, in the format: domain.tld.mx.one.com
+Use one MX record, in the format: domain.tld.mx.one.com

 If there is more than one MX record, remove them to keep only this one.
 Contact the other host's support if you need help with removing or adding the MX record in their DNS settings.